 In order to make enrolment as fair as possible and to enhance your learning experience, please be aware that we have a limited number of places available for each course intake and operate on a first-come, first-served basis.
 For more information regarding our application procedure, please see the following link, or contact our Admissions team on +44 (0) 20 8280 9119 or email email@example.com

 YOUR SUCCESS IS OUR PRIORITY

-Our students work across the industry as VFX Artists, Directors, TV Assistant Producers, Script Editors, On-Air Producers, Campaign Managers and much more besides.
-Below are just some of the companies they’ve gon toonto work for.
+Our graduates work across the industry as VFX Artists, Directors, TV Assistant Producers, Script Editors, On-Air Producers, Campaign Managers and many more besides.
+Below are just some of the companies our graduates have gone onto work for.

 - Based in the world-famous Ealing Studios.
 MetFilm School is based within Ealing Studios, along with numerous other companies and businesses.
 Our location creates a great screen industry context for the School but does not bring access to shoots or other studio activities.
 Watch our London Campus Tour

 - Occasionally opportunities do arise for our students which are advertised through our career’s advice department, MetFilm Futures.
 MetFilm School does have its own studio space; Stage 5 – which is mostly used by those studying on our MA Cinematography course.
 It is also accessible on a case-by-case basis to students shooting films and other kinds of project but has to be booked in advance.